danielholmes/battle-for-hill-218/README.md

  - When using the watch command - a changed file during the initial deploy won't redeploy
  - SFTP disconnects after a while - should be intelligent enough to reconnect
+ - Output is pretty rough for build command and its variants (--deploy and --watch)

 ## Git Pre-Commit Hook